ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Many of those who were involved with Ethereum before the DAO Hack were under the impression that Ethereum was hoping to do exactly this; be built on top of the well-established core ideas that Bitcoin provided, but add on additional functionality in the form of a Turing Complete Smart Contract Platform.

 But as The DAO Hack showed, this was not the case; what is now known as Etheruem has very little to do with the decentralist values that Bitcoin was created to embody.

+This was probably an honest misunderstanding, but ... .
+Link to Charler's world computer vs code is law split.

 The decision for the Ethereum Foundation to abandon the decetnralist values that were used to entice contributions was unfortunate, but created a vacuum that ultiamtely further refined the meaning and importance of those values and birthed a project who's mission was to explicity continue that original vision.